Healthy Salad Dressing Recipes

 - add 1 teaspoon ground flax seed or flax seed oil for the health benefits

-This Basic Dressing recipe comes from Sally Fallon's Nourishing Traditions, and is another easy healthy recipe to form the backbone of a good dressing.
+This basic dressing comes from Sally Fallon's book Nourishing Traditions, and is another easy healthy recipe to form the backbone of a good dressing.
 Fallon offers several different variations.

 from Nourishing Traditions